neondatabase/website/content/docs/how-to-guides/import-from-heroku.md

 ## Retrieve your Heroku app name and database name

-1. Log in to [Heroku](https://dashboard.heroku.com/) and select the project you want to migrate data from.
+1. Log in to [Heroku](https://dashboard.heroku.com/) and select the project you want to import data from.
 1. Select **Overview** and copy the name of the Heroku Postgres database, which appears under **Installed add-ons**.
 2. Click **Settings** and copy your Heroku **App Name**.